-Crack is cocaine that has been processed into a smokable “rock” form, and while cocaine is quite expensive and popular with celebrities and the wealthy, crack is cheap and popular in the more economically depressed urban areas where it was first introduced.
-Crack has similar effects to cocaine, though they are more intense and last for only a few minutes, and create a stronger dependence.
+Crack is cocaine that has been processed into a smokable “rock” form.
+While cocaine is expensive and popular with celebrities and the wealthy, crack is cheap and popular in the more economically depressed urban areas where it was first introduced.
+Crack has similar effects to cocaine, though they are more intense, last for only a few minutes, and create a stronger dependence.

 Fentanyl & Heroin

-These two drugs are both synthetic opioids, meaning they are created from a substance extracted from opium poppies then concentrated and processed.
-Opioids are known as analgesics, meaning they relieve pain, and they are some of the most powerful pain relievers on the entire planet.
-Both heroin and fentanyl are commonly injected as well as snorted.
+These two drugs are synthetic opioids, created from a substance extracted from opium poppies and then concentrated and processed.
+Opioids are known as analgesics, meaning they relieve pain and are some of the most powerful pain relievers on the planet.
+Both heroin and fentanyl are commonly injected and snorted.

 Heroin is dangerous and deadly on its own, and it has been wreaking havoc in the nation both in rural locations and larger cities, but fentanyl is even worse.
-Fentanyl was developed as an anesthetic, but is now being abused on the streets and is even being used to cut heroin.
+Fentanyl was developed as an anesthetic but is now being abused on the streets and used to cut heroin.
 Since fentanyl is about 50x the potency of heroin, this leads to a nearly immediate overdose in the user who takes the drug unaware.

 Like their illegal counterparts, legal prescription opioids are an incredibly dangerous and deadly problem in this country.
 They are commonly prescribed to individuals living with chronic, severe pain that is often not manageable with any other types of drugs.

-This leaves them with options like hydrocodone, or codeine, which end up building tolerance and a very strong chemical and psychological dependence in the user.
+This leaves them with options like hydrocodone, or codeine, which build tolerance and a very strong chemical and psychological dependence in the user.
 Some of the most unassuming people have become addicted to prescription opioids even when following their doctor’s dosage and administration directions.

-There is also a clandestine version of meth called “crystal” that is produced in unbelievable quantities and consumed by those addicted.
-It can be smoked, snorted, or injected, and is one of the most powerful stimulants being abused on our streets.
+There is also a clandestine version of meth called “crystal,” produced in unbelievable quantities and consumed by those addicted.
+It can be smoked, snorted, or injected and is one of the most powerful stimulants being abused on the streets.
 While not generally responsible for high overdose numbers, those who become dependent on meth can experience excruciating detox and withdrawal symptoms, reinforcing their addiction.

 - Liver damage and eventually cirrhosis